 Chubb Insurance NZ Limited

-- Providing ongoing support and advice to Corrections Association of New Zealand on a range of employment relations and compliance matters, as well as assisting and representing CANZ’s members.
+- Corrections Association of New Zealand is a union representing over 3,000 primarily frontline employees who work in prisons, including those run by the Department of Corrections.
+Provides ongoing support and advice to CANZ on a range of complex employment relations and compliance matters, as well as assisting and representing CANZ’s members.

 Kiely Thompson Caisley